dailymuse/inquisitor.js/README.md

 integration testing, or they can be executed in parallel for load testing purposes.

-Here's an example that test script that runs against a JSON-based API:
+Here's an example test script that runs against a JSON-based API:

 ```javascript
     // Tests that a simple, JSON-based API returns the proper results
     var inq = require("inquisitor");
     var test = new inq.Test("JsonTest");